merely-useful/py-rse/index.md

 ```

 Following the [Python Packaging User Guide][pypi-user-guide],
-we upload our distributions from the `dist/` folder
+we upload our distribution from the `dist/` folder
 using the `--repository` option to specify the TestPyPI repository:

 ```bash